tophattwaffle/THEM/readme.md

  - `$global:redirectURL` is a `string` of your callback URL

  - `$global:saveLocation` is a `string` of a path for where all data should be stored.

+ - `$global:settings.splitChar` is a value that will be saved in `EtsyAPIsettings.xml`.
+This char is used to split variations during inventory exports / imports.
+This char cannot be used in your variation strings.
+It is default of `;`

  ## Etsy ID tables
  Putting these here for quick reference later on.
 Etsy does not seem to have these documented.